Macher Matha Diye Pui Shaker Chorchori | মাছের মাথা দিয়ে পুঁই শাকের চচ্চড়ি

 • 750 gms Malabar Spinach or Pui Saak washed, cleaned and chopped

-• 1 cup Aubergine Diced
+• 1 cup Eggplant Diced

 • 1 cup Potato Diced